kallyzhu/SoccerAnalysis/README.md

 ## Simulate 2018 Russia World Cup
 <ul>
 <li>We reconstructed a dataframe with 32 world cup teams, simulated each game and predicted win-draw-lose result.
-We randomly alternated the sequence of team1 and team2 to produce more outcomes.
+We randomly alternated the sequence of team1 and team2 to produce more outcomes. </li>
 <li>Each simulation consists of a group stage and several knockout stages.
 Teams only play against each other within their own groups.
 The group winners and the runner-ups would move on to the knockout stages (round of 16, quarter finals, semi finals and final).
-The simulation strictly follows the FIFA World Cup rules and reflects as much reality as possible.
+The simulation strictly follows the FIFA World Cup rules and reflects as much reality as possible. </li>
-<li>We simulated the World Cups 10,000 times and got a distribution of possible champions over the 32 world cup teams.
+<li>We simulated the World Cups 10,000 times and got a distribution of possible champions over the 32 world cup teams.</li>
 </ul>

 ## What to improve in the future
 We could redesign our feature variables or even incorporating new features such as data about actual players, e.g. player’s market value, age, height, weight etc. That would require a significant amount of work in data preprocessing.
 Also, ML-wise, we need to try out new models to improve our prediction.